 Role of the Chair/Co-Chairs

 The role of the Chair/Co-Chairs of any governance committee is important in managing the business of that body.
 Most importantly, the Chair/Co-Chairs are responsible for ensuring all committee members have an opportunity to voice their opinions and ideas, and for cultivating an inclusive and welcoming environment for discussions.
-In terms of committee meetings duties, the Chair/Co-Chairs are responsible the following:
+In terms of committee meetings duties, the Chair/Co-Chairs are responsible for the following:

-Each Fall, and as necessary thereafter, review the committee purpose, goals, and procedures with the committee members and direct the committee to establish goals for the coming academic year.
+Each Fall at the start of the academic year, and as necessary thereafter, review the committee purpose, goals, and procedures with the committee members and direct the committee to establish goals for the coming academic year.

-Review committee member responsibilities with all committee members (see section below on Role of Committee Member).
+Review committee member responsibilities with all committee members (see section below on Role of the Committee Member).

 Schedule meetings and develop agendas (see Appendix B for meeting Agenda Template), incorporating awareness of the College's master calendar.

-The Miramar College master calendar is the official calendaring system for governance meetings, housed in the College President’s office.
+It is recommended that committee chairs plan meeting calendars with the San Diego Miramar College master calendar in mind.
+This is the official calendaring system for governance meetings, housed in the College President’s office.
 It contains scheduling information for planning campus-wide meetings and events in relation to participatory governance across the College and the District within the academic calendar.

-Work to ensure scheduling of items to facilitate timely discussion and processing within the participatory governance system, especially in those instances where items must be forwarded to the District governing board for approval.
+Work to ensure scheduling of items to facilitate timely discussion and processing within the participatory governance system, especially in those instances where items must be forwarded to the District governing board or designees for approval.